Non surgical rhinoplasty in Scottsdale, AZ 85260

 Combination Treatments

-Nasal threading is frequently part of a broader treatment plan rather than a standalone procedure.
-Common combinations include:
+Nasal threading is frequently part of a broader plan rather than a standalone procedure.
+The specific combination and timing are decided at consultation — not every patient needs more than one zone treated.

 +Botox for Depressor Septi Nasi